ngocpham1994x/iRecipe/i3_worksheet.md

 I ensure the flow of the test makes the most sense as from the user's point of view since the moment they freshly install and open the app.

-I ensure the user is able to view whichever recipe they want to from the search results.
+I ensure the user is able to view recipe they want to from the search results.

 Procedures for search by recipe name:
 - User installs the app (fresh install).